renan-alm/gh-secrets-migrator/README.md

 - Workflow runs on source repository (not target)
 - Cannot migrate action secrets from Dependabot or Codespaces scopes
 - Source and target repositories must be accessible to their respective PATs
-- Environment-specific secrets are not yet migrated (repository-level only)

 ## Troubleshooting